 Mrs. Thornton’s strength is matched only by Margaret’s.
 Living as close as they do in the sequel is like butting two well-matched metal shields against each other.
 But these are Victorian women and there are no swords.
 Except for occasional verbal jabs and an inevitable joust of strong wills: Theirs is a battle for minds and hearts.
 But without a doubt, romance and passion are in Margaret’s favor.
 Dommage, Madame Thornton!
 Mais c’est la vie!

 Dixon, the domestic, is also interesting, a symbol of the many ways in which lower-class Victorian women injected themselves into the upper level.
 In so doing, she blurs the separation between upper and lower social rungs.
-In Gaskell’s novel, she already knows what life is among the gentleman class, despite the want of money.
+In Gaskell’s novel, she already knows what life is like among the gentleman class, despite the want of money.
 Wealth was needed for the Hales to enjoy the full privileges of the lifestyle expected of their class.

-When Margaret inherits money and marries a man ascending to upper-class, Dixon finally lives an upstairs lifestyle while she serves her “masters.”
+When Margaret inherits money and marries a man ascending to the upper-class, Dixon finally lives an upstairs lifestyle while she serves her “masters.”
 The change she goes through has been longed for.
 It rewards her with her mistress’s genuine affection and acceptance for her faithful service.
 Dixon mellows and survives in content, no longer quite so fixed on status.

 Catherine, my new character, is Irish and catholic.
 Relatively poor, she has to earn a living.
-But she is free her from a lot of the constraints on Victorian women except the freedom to go after the man she first falls for.
+But she is free from a lot of the constraints on Victorian women except the freedom to go after the man she first falls for.
 In a way, she is a shadow of Margaret who might have shared Catherine’s fate had she not been English, lovelier, and richer.

 The last glimpse is on Elise, the natural progression of a young woman emancipated from Victorian traditions.